SmartBoy84/ESP32-Object-Recognition/README.md

     * Change the ssid/password
     * Set the correct resistors used for the voltage divider
     * Set server port/local ip
-    * power is supplied through a 4.2 lithium ion battery powered through the appropriate regulator
+  * Power is supplied through a 4.2 lithium ion battery powered through the appropriate regulator
-    * Change the code to match the cap

 **Web:**